The Penguins of Madagascar (video game)

 The Penguins of Madagascar is a video game developed by Griptonite Games and released on Nintendo DS on November 2, 2010, with additional minigames utilizing the camera on Nintendo DSi systems.
 The game is based on DreamWorks and Nickelodeon's The Penguins of Madagascar animated television series, and is unrelated to DreamWorks' Penguins of Madagascar film.
 The game received a successor, The Penguins of Madagascar: Dr. Blowhole Returns – Again!, in September 2011 for most gaming platforms.

 Overview

 The game's plot involves the penguins throwing King Julien a party, finding Mort, and removing snow from their zoo.
 Players must switch between each of the four penguins, or all of them stacked together, in order to traverse the overhead-angled environments and solve puzzles.
-The game also features unlockable minigames, allows players to adorn the penguins' hideout with decorations, and a Nintendo DSi exclusive-mode that lets King Julien critique the player's photographs taken with the system's camera.
+The game also features unlockable minigames, allows players to adorn the penguins' hideout with decorations, and a Nintendo DSi exclusive-mode that lets King Julien critique photographs taken with the system's camera.